 Co-ops dominate, buying from growers by the tonne.

 Latest figures – 600k hl, 180m bottles; 50% to US, then Germany, France, Spain and Brazil.

 Wine labelled as Lambrusco must be made from at least 85% lambrusco grapes.

-In order of volume produced the four DOC areas are:
+In order of volume produced in 2014, according to Italian Wine Central, the five DOC areas are:

 Allows 15% ancellotta to be added for extra depth of colour and sweetness – made slightly sweet, in the amabile style.